valdimarp20/database-sciences/transactions.md

 BEGIN;
 ```
 * For example, the following statements start a new transaction
-  and insert a new account into the accounts table:
+  and inserts a new account into the accounts table:
 ```
 BEGIN;